When comparing tour operator software, bike tour guides should look for a system that:

 Reporting & Analytics

-Bókun’s reporting dashboard lets you monitor bookings and revenue and analyse sales channel performance so you have valuable insights to guide decision-making.
+Bókun’s reporting dashboard enables you to monitor bookings and revenue, as well as analyse sales channel performance, providing valuable insights to inform decision-making.

 For example, you can see:

-• How many bookings you receive over different time periods — the report is set to the current month, but you can adjust to pinpoint busier or slow seasons.
+• How many bookings you receive over different time periods — the report is set to the current month, but you can adjust to pinpoint busier or slower seasons.

 • Details of bookings — you can learn more about your average customer and see what types of groups you attract (couples, corporate events, families, solo travellers, etc.).